-- NEAREST REGATTA OFFICIAL.
+- 1. NEAREST REGATTA OFFICIAL.
 Immediately take appropriate action to ensure that: - a.
 Rescue and/or First Aid (if appropriate) is commenced as soon as possible - b.
 Further accidents are prevented - 2.
 NEAREST RADIO OPERATOR.
 Call the incident in to Regatta Control without delay.
-INCIDENT When (e.g. now, 2 mins ago etc) Where (location) What has/ is happening What crews are involved What is being done about it What assistance is required. - 3.
+INCIDENT When (e.g. now, 2 mins ago etc) Where (location) What has/is happening Which crews are involved What is being done about it What assistance is required. - 3.
 ALL UMPIRES/ OFFICIALS.
 All umpires on the course will be notified of the situation.
 All racing is to STOP.
 All non-emergency radio traffic is to STOP immediately.
 Prevent crews from boating or proceeding to the Start and take sympathetic steps to support participants. - 4.
 SAFETY BOAT.
 Move to the location at speed but with the safety of other crews in mind.
 It will be notified of the incident and its location on Channel 1. - The Regatta Safety Boat Team Leader will make an assessment if more assistance or Emergency Services are required and call Regatta Control.
 Coordinate and direct response until the Regatta Safety Officer arrives. - 5.
 REGATTA SAFETY OFFICER.
 Move to the incident location with comms to Regatta Control and take command of the incident response coordination. - 6.
 REGATTA CONTROL.
-Ensure the First Aiders have been immediately notified of the incident and are guided along the bank as necessary, inform the Regatta Medical Officer. - If necessary, Control are to contact the appropriate emergency services.
+Ensure the First Aiders immediately notified of incident and are guided along the bank as necessary, inform the Regatta Medical Officer. - If necessary, Control are to contact the appropriate emergency services.
 A call for Doctors and medical staff over the tannoy system may be required. - Control is inform the Emergency Services of the nearest RV and arrange for a guide with radio comms to man the RV immediately.
-Additional manpower
+Additional manpower is to be sent to clear the landing spot and provide shielding for the incident / patient/ casualty. - 7.
+No umpire or official should use their radio unless it is relevant to the incident.
+This rule remains in force until notified the incident is clear. - 8.
+Racing can only restart following a decision from the Water Regatta Safety Officer and Co-Ordinating Umpire.
+This will follow confirmation any injured persons are safe and being attended to in an appropriate manner.
+A statement will then be issued by the Co-ordinating Umpire that racing can resume.
+The Traffic Marshal will confirm if the course is clear.